-Each year the Department of Anthropology, Sociology & Criminology offers awards and scholarships to outstanding students in departmental programs.
+Each year the Department of Studies in Justice, Culture, & Social Change offers awards and scholarships to outstanding students in departmental programs.
 The purpose of these awards and scholarships is to recognize students who have done exemplary work as reflected not only in course grades, but also in their overall quality of contributions within departmental programs.
 The number of awards and amounts vary based on donor guidelines and available funds but usually range from $500 to $3,000.

-Students enrolled in our programs should also consider applying for College-wide CLA Scholarships & Awards.
-With just one application, CLA students can apply for multiple College-wide scholarships and awards.
+Students enrolled in our programs should also consider applying for College-wide CAHSS Scholarships & Awards.
+With just one application, CAHSS students can apply for multiple College-wide scholarships and awards.
 These general scholarships and awards can be in the thousands so it is well worth your time to apply.
-The CLA site also lists departmental scholarships and awards, many of which are available to students who are minoring in CLA programs.
+The CAHSS site also lists departmental scholarships and awards, many of which are available to students who are minoring in CAHSS programs.

 Departmental Awards and Scholarships offered in Spring 2022

 (PLEASE NOTE: Unless otherwise noted, you must be returning to UMD as a student in Fall 2022 in order to be eligible for the awards and scholarships listed below]